-The net position of the VIP Trust was relatively stable in fiscal year 2022, experiencing a decline from \$2.27 billion on June 30, 2021, to \$2.18 billion on June 30, 2022.
+The net position of the VIP Trust increased in fiscal year 2024 from \$2.68 billion on June 30, 2023, to \$3.69 billion on June 30, 2024.

 Accounting Services: Since 2009, VLGFC has placed experienced CPAs and other local government accountants in temporary assignments with local governments.
-The program assists local governments in filling staff vacancies; provides advice and expertise on maintaining their records and transactions in compliance with Generally Accepted Accounting Principles; and assists in annual audit preparation.
+The program assists local governments by filling staff vacancies; providing advice and expertise on maintaining their records and transactions in compliance with Generally Accepted Accounting Principles; and assisting in annual audit preparation.

-Virginia Government Finance Officers' Association ("VGFOA"): VLGFC serves as the program administrator for VGFOA, a state-wide professional organization with over 500 active members.
+Program administrator for the Virginia Government Finance Officers' Association ("VGFOA"): VLGFC serves as the program administrator for VGFOA, a state-wide professional organization with over 500 active members.
 VGFOA each year holds two conferences and hosts a number of educational and training events for governmental financial professionals across the state.
 As program administrator, VLGFC acts as VGFOA's staff, assisting members and the Executive Board with day-to-day activities, coordination of conference activities, and financial administration.